growingspaghetti/growingspaghetti.github.io/src/four-bugs.md

 Something that the compiler should detect.
 But the compiler can't tell if it's an `illegal practice` or just a `clever hack` to update values in place.

-`&kCopy`s converge into one adress.
+`&kCopy`s converge into one single address.
 ```go
 () {
 	resp := &sapb.Authorizations{}